edoardottt/lit-bb-hack-tools/kubemetrics/README.md

 **kubernetes** **metrics**

-Take as input on stdin a list of urls and print on stdout all the unique paths and and url found in the /metrics endpoint.
+Take as input on stdin a list of urls and print on stdout all the unique paths and urls found in the /metrics endpoint.

 Inspired by [@ITSecurityguard](https://twitter.com/ITSecurityguard/status/1510951340763136005)